senpai-so/bedrock/packages/cli/README.md

 ## Formatting

+:warning: **Double check the asset and config formatting aligns with the following.
+Otherwise you could experience problems when minting your collection.**

 ### Assets
 For uploading, assets should be structured using `<assetKey>` pairs.
 Each pair should have a media file and a metadata file. e.g.